aaronpowell/aaronpowell.github.io/src/documents/posts/2013-03-10-a-week-with-a-surface-pro.md

---- cson
+---
   title: "A week with a Surface Pro"
   metaTitle: "A week with a Surface Pro"
   description: "Obligatory post about my experiences to date with a Surface Pro"
   revised: "2013-03-10"
   date: "2013-03-10"
-tags: ["random"]
+  tags:
+    - "random"
   migrated: "true"
-urls: ["/random/a-week-with-a-surface-pro"]
+  urls:
+    - "/random/a-week-with-a-surface-pro"
-summary: """
+  summary: ""

-"""
 ---
 So a little a week ago I got myself a Surface Pro and I decided that I'd share my experience with it thus far (because that's what you do with a new device right? :P).